By Shane Connor for Physicians for Civil Defense

 Unfortunately, our government today is doing little to promote nuclear preparedness and Civil Defense instruction among the general public.
 Regrettably, most of our politicians, like the public, are still captive to the same illusions that training and preparation of the public are ineffective and futile against a nuclear threat.

-The past administrations Department of Homeland Security head, Michael Chertoff, demonstrated this attitude in 2005 when he responded to the following question in USA Today;7
+Bush administration Department of Homeland Security, Michael Chertoff, demonstrated this attitude in 2005 when he responded to the following question in USA Today;7

 Q: In the last four years, the most horrific scenario - a nuclear attack - may be the least discussed.
 If there were to be a nuclear attack tomorrow by terrorists on an American city, how would it be handled?

 A: In the area of a nuclear bomb, it's prevention, prevention, prevention.
 If a nuclear bomb goes off, you are not going to be able to protect against it.
 There's no city strong enough infrastructure-wise to withstand such a hit.
 No matter how you approach it, there'd be a huge loss of life.

 Mr. Chertoff failed to grasp that most of that "huge loss of life" could be avoided if those in the blast zone and downwind knew what to do beforehand.
 He only acknowledges that the infrastructure will be severely compromised -- too few first-responders responding.
 Civil Defense pre-training of the public is clearly the only hope for those in the blast zone and later in the fallout path.
 Of course, the government should try and prevent it happening first, but the answer he should have given to that question is; "preparation, preparation, preparation" of the public via training beforehand, for when prevention by the government might fail.